How to Become a Cybersecurity Expert: Explore Top Certifications, Skills and Career Paths

 Updated on Oct 17, 2025 14:46 IST

-According to Cybercrime Magazine, there is a critical shortage of cybersecurity professionals and the number of unfilled cybersecurity jobs is expected to reach 3.5 million globally by the end of 2025.
+According to Cybercrime Magazine, there is a critical shortage of cybersecurity professionals.
+The number of unfilled cybersecurity jobs is expected to reach 3.5 million globally by the end of 2025.
 This is a pretty crazy scenario in the tech industry, but still good news for the professionals, they are practically among the few professionals immune to global layoffs.
 So if you think cybersecurity is a field you want to make a career in, then read our blog and understand how to become a cybersecurity expert.

 How to Become a Cybersecurity Expert

-Table of content
+Table of contents

 • What is a Cybersecurity Professional?